rei/rei-cedar-docs/docs/patterns/alerts/README.md

 ## Overview

 Alerts inform users that something important has happened on the page.
-They need to be assertive and important messages whose intent is to interrupt the user flow, even if not page page blocking.
+They need to be assertive and important messages with the intent to interrupt the user flow, even if not page blocking.
 They may communicate a critical error or request additional required input from our users.

 ## Alert Notifications

 Persistent Alert Notifications provide brief, critical responses to changes in a page's data or user state.
 Their job is to keep users informed of important system or time-sensitive changes.
 These messages are displayed inline and are normally in close relation to the elements needing the user's attention.

-As with other notifications, alert notifications are not provided as part of a page's content.
-Because of their assertive nature, alert notifications should be used sparingly and reserved for situations where the user's immediate attention is required.
-Dynamic notifications that are less urgent should use one of the appropriate [status notification](/patterns/status-notifications/) types.
+As with other notifications, Alert Notifications are not provided as part of a page's content.
+Because of their assertive nature, Alert Notifications should be used sparingly and reserved for situations where the user's immediate attention is required.
+Dynamic notifications that are less urgent should use one of the appropriate [Status Notification](/patterns/status-notifications/) types.

 <cdr-table class="advanced-table" full-width=false>
   <tr>